 The visual inspection or walk around is done by the pilot as the final airworthiness check.
 In this section we describe were and what to look for when inspecting your aircraft.
 Any pilot who has build an aircraft will look much deeper and further than normally is required, as builders/pilots ourselves we will discuss this important part of the preflight and help you looking deeper and further.

 Before the inspection starts make sure that the aircraft paperwork like insurance, weight/mass and balance, radio station license, airworthiness documents and registration papers are all valid.
-And do not forget your own pilots license and medical of course.
+And do not forget your own pilots license, passport (if required) and medical of course.

 The walk around is a visual inspection for the general condition of the aircraft and it is intended to make a final check for its airworthiness.
 Especially important during the winter season, is to remove even small accumulations of frost, ice or snow from the wings, tail and control surfaces.
 Be on the lookout for clear ice!
 Make sure that control surfaces do not contain any accumulations of ice or debris which could hinder the movement.

 Prior to the flight, check that the pitot heat (if installed) is warm within 30 seconds.
-With a night flight, check to make sure that all the aircraft lights are functional and carry a multi-color (red and white at the least) LED flashlight with spare batteries in your flight bag.
+With a night flight ahead, check to make sure that all the aircraft lights are functional and do carry a multi-color (red and white at the least) LED flashlight with spare batteries in your flight bag.
 Two flashlights would even be better!